THE HIDDEN LIFE of TREES: WHAT THEY FEEL, HOW THEY COMMUNICATE - DISCOVERIES from a SECRET WORLD by Peter Wohlleben

 Unabridged.

-His observations and research combine to tell an active, but very slow story of trees.
+In The Hidden Life of Trees, his observations and research combine to tell an active, but very slow story of trees.
 Compared to people, many trees live a much slower life (centuries vs. decades), but a forest of trees is more than just an accidental accumulation of trees whose seeds all landed in the same place.

 In many ways, a healthy forest is a lot like a giant organism - it shores up its weak parts, it sustains itself, it is extraordinarily complicated and if one part is out of whack, the whole thing can suffer.
 Wohlleben explores these themes in some detail with a lot of surprising details.